 Practice Relating to Rule 119.
 Accommodation for Women Deprived of Their Liberty

-Female prisoners [of war] must be treated with due regard to their sex and must in no case be treated less favourably than male prisoners.
-Their sex must also be taken into account in the allocation of labour and in the provision of sleeping and sanitary facilities.
+Female POWs [prisoners of war] shall be treated with due regard to their sex and shall in no case be treated less well than male POWs.
+Their sex will also be taken into account when allocating tasks, searching them and providing sleeping and sanitary facilities.